Harateen

-Harateen (Harrateen) was woolen stuff of the 18th and early 19th-century produced in England.
-It was a furnishing material with a pattern used in Upholstery.
+Harateen or harrateen was a woolen material of the 18th and early 19th-century produced in England.
+It was a furnishing material with a pattern used in upholstery.

 Fabrication

 Harateen was a plain weave fabric manufactured with coarser weft than the warp yarns.
 Then undergoes a procedure of watering and stamping.
 The two layers of cloth were pressed together with a hot press.
 Imprinted, thicker horizontal strands produce a distinct wavy pattern.

 Use

 This fabric was used for curtains and bed hangings.